djalbat/occam-parsers/README.md

                                             |   ε

 The Gallina grammar is very much a work in progress for two reasons.
 Firstly, the official specification is somewhat informal and appears to be incomplete or at least a little out of date.
 Secondly, the Coq proof assistant supports extensible grammars.
-Eventually however the Occam proof assistant will support these, too.
+Eventually the Occam proof assistant will support these, too.

 ## Features

 Aside from the aforementioned support for terminal symbols that do not require quotes, the BNF grammar has the following features:

+### Operators

-- `*` zero or more operator
+- `*` zero or more
-- `+` one or more operator
+- `+` one or more
-- `?` optional operator
+- `?` optional

 These bind tightly to symbols and can therefore be re-used as terminal symbols in their own right.
 Recall the grammar in the introduction, which re-uses `*` and `+` as terminal symbols.

-- Regular expressions
+### Regular expressions

 These are probably best avoided in production grammars but are useful for illustrative purposes.
 Note that the regular expression for natural numbers finds its way both into the aforementioned grammar and the terminal symbols regular expression in the basic example.
 In the grammar the regular expression includes leading and trailing anchors:

     /^\d+$/

 Recall that the terminal symbols regular expression is also passed to the lexer, which will pick out matching content as individual tokens.
-Hence the anchors are matched, although that can be safely done away with.
+Hence the anchors are matched, although they are not strictly needed.

+### Matching token types

+This can be done with a symbol that is identical to the token type in question.
+Recall that the [lexical part](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js) of the Florence grammar defines `unassigned` tokens.
+These are used in the production for labels in the BNF part:

+     label ::= unassigned

+Note that there is a possibility of overloading a symbol in these cases and that this is best avoided.
+A production called `unassigned`, for example, may not give the desired behaviour.

+### Matching end of line tokens

+This can be done with the `<END_OF_LINE>` special symbol, which will also bind to operators.
+For example the production for theorem declarations in the Florence grammar:

+    theoremDeclaration ::= Theorem parenthesisedLabel? <END_OF_LINE>+

+### Matching no whitespace

+This can be done with the `<NO_WHITESPACE>` special symbol.

 ## Building